shyamjos/shyamjos.github.io/content/post/redirecting-codeigniter-logs-to-container-stdout-stderr.md

 After some digging on google.
 I found out that there is no easy way to set custom static log path in CodeIgniter and I also found an [open feature request](https://github.com/bcit-ci/CodeIgniter/issues/5648) for this issue which is not yet implemented by CodeIgniter team :(

-Luckily I was able to fix the issue by modifiying codigniter logging module which is located at `system/core/Log.php`, I am not sure if this is an optimal solution , just in-case if you are stuck with similar issue give it a try!
+Luckily I was able to fix the issue by modifying CodeIgniter logging module which is located at `system/core/Log.php`, I am not sure if this is an optimal solution , just in-case if you are stuck with similar issue give it a try!

 Firstly I removed the file path and file extension check conditions from below code block (`system/core/Log.php`)